Zenobia Wreck Diving

 The Zenobia is also the perfect location to complete your Advanced Open Water course and a range of TDI and TecRec courses.

 The dive boat leaves for the Zenobia every day in the summer and 2 to 3 days per week in the winter months.
-The dive boat has all amenities on board, includes hot & cold drinks and a BBQ lunch onboard after the dives.
+The dive boat has all amenities on board, includes hot & cold drinks, toilets, a deck for relaxing and a BBQ lunch onboard one of the dive boats after the dives.

 Non divers are also welcome to join you on the trip.